By-Laws

 Article 8: FINANCES

-Expenditures for the Society will be approved by the President and paid by the Treasurer or other authorized signers.
+Expenditures for the Society will be approved by the President and/or the Executive Director and paid by the Treasurer or other authorized signers.

-Signers for the checking account include: the Executive Director, Assistant Executive Director, Treasurer, and President.
+Signers for the checking account include the Executive Director, Assistant Executive Director, President, and Treasurer.

 The management of investments for the Society is overseen by the Asset Manager and the Treasurer.